 E-Verify is also extending the time frame to take action to resolve DHS TNCs in limited circumstances when an employee cannot resolve a TNC due to public or private office closures.

 The action taken by the agency provides much needed relief for employers during these uncertain times.
-If you require assistance navigating the E-Verify Program or Form I-9 compliance, please contact Elizabeth Coonan and/or Caitlin Klingenberg.

 For updates on COVID-19 and new guidance provided by BrownWinick attorneys, please visit our COVID-19 Resource Page.